tldr-pages/tldr/pages/linux/select.md

 `select {{word}} in {{apple}} {{orange}} {{pear}} {{banana}}; do echo ${{word}}; done`

-- Create a menu from the output of another program:
+- Create a menu from the output of another command:

 `select {{line}} in $({{program_to_run}}); do echo ${{line}}; done`